stroblme/UNote/README.md

 See [CHANGELOG.md](https://github.com/stroblme/unote/blob/master/CHANGELOG.md) for a complete list of latest features in the current release

 *Right now I'm focussing on the Pen Support.
-Features like Text Boxes are not maintained at the moment*
+Features like Text Boxes are currently not maintained*

 ## Shortcuts